What is Cloud Hosting and how does it work?

 With cloud hosting you have a similar choice to make.

-You can either have a public cloud – the cloud hosting equivalent of a shared server – where the collection of networked machines hold the data for several sites.
+You can either have a public cloud – the equivalent of a shared server – where the collection of networked machines hold the data for several sites.
 The hardware is shared between a number of other virtualised accounts, and so the cost of the resource is shared.
+Unlike traditional shared hosting however the virtual server’s resources are ring fenced.
+You do not share disk space, processing power, or anything else with any other account.
+You simply share the racks in the data centres.

 Server resources are ringfenced within private clouds meaning that there is no possibility of having to share hardware, and the entire virtualised resource sits behind your own firewall.